 The referral-only service is designed to provide a safe and nurturing environment, hence the name ‘Under 1’s Wing’, to people in crisis during the evenings.
-The service has been commissioned by Norfolk and Suffolk NHS Foundation Trust (NSFT), initially for an interim period, which has now been extended to cover five days a week.
+The service has been commissioned by Norfolk and Suffolk NHS Foundation Trust (NSFT), initially for an interim period, which has now been extended to cover six days a week.
 Its aim is to offer a timely response to people in crisis while reducing pressure on mental health beds and the emergency departments at acute hospitals.

 The service operates from 6pm – 11pm on Tuesday to Sunday nights and responds to referrals from NSFT, the wider NHS, the police and partners such as the Mind helpline.

 Head of Community Services for St Martins Lucy Bone said, “This is a valuable service for people in mental health distress.
 The face-to-face support we provide helps to make people feel safer, calmer and prevents their mental wellbeing from deteriorating further.”

 Once the referral has been received, risk assessed and accepted into the service, the referrer will be contacted in a timely fashion, within a maximum of 30 minutes, and a time slot will be allocated.
 The person in crisis goes to the premises on Westwick Street where they receive one-to-one practical and emotional support for difficulties relating to their mental wellbeing.

 - Are willing to engage in the night time support service and have provided verbal consent to share information (this will be followed up by a written consent when the person attends).